i-MSCP/imscp/Vagrant/README.md

 You must install the `vagrant-reload` Vagrant plugin:

 ```
+cd <imscp_archive_dir>/Vagrant
 vagrant plugin install vagrant-reload
 ```

 #### PhpStorm IDE

-If you run Vagrant through PhpStorm IDE, you need to install the `vagrant-reload` plugin through PhpStorm Vagrant settings interface:
+If you run Vagrant through the PhpStorm IDE, you need to install the `vagrant-reload` plugin through PhpStorm Vagrant settings interface:

 1. Go to the Settings / Tools / Vagrant settings interface